Building your first birdhouse is one of the simplest

 Why it’s great:

-✔ Pre-cut cedar pieces fit perfectly
+✔ Pre-cut cedar pieces fit cleanly

-✔ Includes paint, brushes, glue, and hardware
+✔ Includes paint, glue, and hardware

-✔ Beginner-friendly for adults or kids
+✔ Beginner-friendly for all ages

 Common Challenges & How to Avoid Them